DocHolliday13x/can-of-books-frontend/README.md

 Actual Time Needed to Complete: 4.5 hours

 Lab #: 12
-Name of Feature:
+Name of Feature: Create and Delete of CRUD
-Estimate of Time Needed to Complete:
+Estimate of Time Needed to Complete: 6 hours
-Start Time:
+Start Time: 1300
-Finish Time:
+Finish Time: 1630
-Actual Time Needed to Complete:
+Actual Time Needed to Complete: 3.5 hours

 Lab #: 13
 Name of Feature: